okTurtles/shelterprotocol.net-old/src/content/docs/en/opcodes.md

 `"ringLevel"` specifies which keys are allowed to replace other keys.
 Keys of a lower ring level can replace keys of a higher ring level using [`OP_KEY_UPDATE`](#op_key_update) or [`OP_KEY_DEL`](#op_key_del), but not vice versa.
 The lowest ring level is `0`, and the highest is `2^53-1` (`Number.MAX_SAFE_INTEGER`).
 The ring level must be the same or higher as the key sending this message.

 `"foreignKey"` - if present, indicates that this entry is a reference copy of a key from another contract.
 A key with the name `<foreignKeyName>` on `<contractID>` must then be monitored for any updates, and those updates mirrored to this contract.
-If either [`OP_KEY_UPDATE`](#op_key_update) or [`OP_KEY_DEL`](#op_key_del) are called on the key on the `foreignKey`, then any client syncing this contract — with the appropriate `permissions` and `ringLevel` — must mirror those updates to this contract (if no other client has already done so).
+If either [`OP_KEY_UPDATE`](#op_key_update) or [`OP_KEY_DEL`](#op_key_del) are called on the key on the `foreignKey`, then any client syncing this contract that has the ability to mirror those updates to this contract (they posses the appropriate `permissions` and `ringLevel`) must mirror those updates to this contract, if and only if the updates haven't already been mirrored.
 Mirroring stops once `OP_KEY_DEL` removes the key either on the foreign contract or locally on this contract.

+> ⚠︎ Important considerations
-> ⚠︎ To avoid name collisions, contracts must not copy a foreign key's name into this contract.
+> - To avoid name collisions, contracts must not copy a foreign key's name into this contract.
 Example: when adding a foreign `#csk` to a contract with an existing `#csk`, it is best to contextualize the key name, for example: `<contractID>/#csk`.

-> ⚠︎ There is no proof that the `foreignKey` actually matches the key on the foreign contract because keys can be lost and replaced by other keys, and therefore there is no trivial way to include a proof that the keys match without mirroring all of the keys of the foreign contract.
+> - No proof is included showing `foreignKey` matches the key on the foreign contract because keys can be lost and replaced by other keys, and therefore there is no trivial way to include a proof that the keys match without mirroring all of the keys of the foreign contract.

 `"meta"` - if present, specifies metadata for the key.
 A contract might want to include an encrypted copy of a private key for example, and in this case the `meta.private` field can be used for this purpose.